 With her Cooking Techniques series, Monica Corrado sets out to introduce and explain the essential pillars of the GAPS diet to all those who could benefit from this healing protocol.
 The first volume focuses on the very important distinction between meat stock and bone broth, including when and how to use them.
 The second volume explains the crucial need for cultured dairy products in the GAPS diet, giving hope to folks with dairy allergies or sensitivities.
 The third volume from the renowned chef, author, and teacher gets to the core of another bastion of the GAPS diet: lacto-ferments.
+The fourth and final volume explores the wonderful world of nuts, seeds, beans, and legumes.
 This series is essential for anyone on the GAPS journey.
 Get the bundle today.

 Cooking Techniques for the Gut and Psychology Syndrome Diet

 Bringing new clarity to the GAPS diet in non-clinical language all readers can understand, expert chef, author, and teacher Monica Corrado shores up a critical but often misunderstood aspect of the GAPS healing protocol—meat stock and bone broth.
 When you make them.
 How you make them.
 Why you make them.
 And, crucially, why you shouldn’t mix them up.

 Using nonclinical language all readers can understand, chef, author, and teacher Monica Corrado continues to unravel the myths and misconceptions people bring to the Gut and Psychology Syndrome diet.
 Where the first book in her series examined the important differences between meat stock and bone broth, this time the author turns the spotlight on dairy.
 Even if you have dairy sensitivities or allergies, this easy-to-understand, step-by-step guide will show how to successfully implement a range of nutritious cultured dairy products back into your diet.

 Part III: Lacto-Fermentation